Ken Block

-Kenneth Paul Block (November 21, 1967 – January 2, 2023) was an American professional rally driver with the Hoonigan Racing Division, formerly known as the Monster World Rally Team.
+Kenneth Paul Block (November 21, 1967 – January 2, 2023) was an American professional rally driver, extreme sports racer, and business entrepreneur with the Hoonigan Racing Division, formerly known as the Monster World Rally Team.
 Block was also one of the co-founders of DC Shoes.
 He also competed in many action sports events, including skateboarding, snowboarding, and motocross.

-After selling his ownership of DC Shoes, Block shifted his business focus to Hoonigan Industries, an apparel brand for auto enthusiasts.
+After selling his ownership of DC Shoes, Block shifted his business focus to Hoonigan Industries, an apparel brand marketing to auto enthusiasts.
 He was the co-owner and "Head Hoonigan In Charge" (HHIC) at the company before his death in a snowmobile accident in January 2023.

-His daughters Lia Block and Kira Block and his son Mika Block are also racing drivers.
+His daughters, Lia Block, Kira Block, and his son Mika Block are all also racing drivers.

+Early life

+Kenneth Paul Block (known by his initials as "KB") was born and raised in Southern California, later San Diego, on November 21, 1967.

 Rallying

 2005

 In 2005, Block began his National rallying career with the Vermont SportsCar team.
 Vermont SportsCar prepared a 2005 Subaru WRX STi for Block to compete.
 His first event of the rallying season was Sno*Drift, where he ended up finishing seventh overall and fifth in the Group N class.
 During the 2005 season, Block had five top five finishes and placed third overall in the Group A class and fourth overall in the Rally America National Championship.
-At the end of his first rallying year, Ken Block had won the Rally America Rookie of the Year award.
+At the end of his first rallying year, Block had won the Rally America Rookie of the Year award.